Congratulations! He’s popped the question, you’ve said yes!

-Consider these issues early enough in your planning and you’ll be able to choose the right resort, pick the perfect date and time, and have the wedding of your dreams.
+Consider these issues early enough in your planning and you’ll be able to 1) choose the right resort, 2) pick the perfect date and time, and 3) yes, have the destination wedding of your dreams.

-Talk to your travel agent to find out these details for each resort on your list:
+Communicate with each resort’s wedding coordinator to find out these details for every resort on your ‘short list’:

 - How large is the wedding staff?

-- How many weddings to they host daily/weekly?
+- How many weddings do they host daily/weekly?

 - How many (and what type) of wedding venues do they offer?

-- How many different levels of packages and options do they have?
+- How many different levels of wedding packages and options do they have?

-- Do they offer rooms with two doubles and can they guarantee those rooms?
+- Do they offer rooms with two double beds and can they guarantee those rooms for your guests?

 - Is there a ‘singles’ rate offered?

 By doing this research you’ll get a good feel for which resorts really do a great job with weddings and which ones don’t, but since Destination Weddings are more popular than ever before, most all-inclusive resorts have really stepped up their game on this.